-“Our family is incredibly grateful to Dr. Frank Ciminello and his team.”
+“Our family is incredibly grateful to Dr. Frank Ciminello and the Cimisurgical team.”

 “May 26, 2011 was the greatest day two parents could ask for.
 Our son, Xavier was born, six weeks early.
 Although he was a strong 5 lbs 3 oz, he spent the next five weeks in the Neonatal Intensive Care Unit.
 With each passing week he grew bigger, healthier, and always kept a smile on his face.

 A few months later, we noticed that his head was misshapen.
 At first, we thought that it was due to him favoring one sleeping position but after some time and countless exercises, we couldn’t correct the shape.
 Luckily we had a wonderful pediatrician who suggested that we see Dr. Frank Ciminello.
 Dr. Ciminello diagnosed Xavier’s cranial deformity as Craniosynostosis, which is the premature fusion of the infant skull.
 Dr. Ciminello patiently explained that this condition typically leads to a progressive distortion of the infant skull and orbits and that surgery offers the best chance to normalize our son’s condition.